mcmil/wuff-skeleton/README.md

 ```
 Without it, the project may not start when moved to another directory.

-After those files are created, run  `gradlew scaffold` in the same directory.
+After those files are created, run  `gradle scaffold` in the same directory.
 I twil create an `Application.e4xmi` file, standard maven-like directory structure an a `plugin.xml`.
-At this point you can simply run `gradlew scaffold`
+At this point you can simply run `gradle run`

 ##Notes